 To be clear about God’s love: “Dear friends, let us love one another, for love comes from God.
 Everyone who loves has been born of God and knows God.
 Whoever does not love does not know God, because God is love.”
 (1 John 4:7) “We love because He first loved us.
 If anyone says, ‘I love God,’ yet hates his brother, he is a liar.
 For anyone who does not love his brother, whom he has seen, cannot love God, whom he has not seen.
 And He has given us this command; Whoever loves God must also love his brother.”
 (I John 4:19-21)

 A beloved maidservant blushes and asks that the Shepherd not stare because of her lovely dark skin.
 She proclaimed that she works hard in the sun, in the family vineyard.
-She boldly asked the Lover, the Shepherd “Why should I be like a veiled woman beside the flocks of your friends?”
-(SS 1:7) The bride muses about her beloved while the Groom speaks tenderly to His bride.
+She boldly asked the Lover; “Why should I be like a veiled woman beside the flocks of your friends?”
+(1:7) The bride muses about her beloved while the Groom speaks tenderly to His bride.
 Then as the song progresses, intimacy is celebrated between Husband and wife.
 Both partners sing a duet about the permanent seal on the Love they share.

 May this be the song of your heart: “To him who loves us and has freed us from our sins by his blood, and has made us to be a kingdom and priests to serve his God and Father—to him be glory and power forever and ever!
 Amen.”
 (Revelation 1:5-6)